BCLibCoop/nnels-a11y-publishing/DropScripts/UpdateClass/UpdateClass.ReadMe.md

 The names of these options are case-sensitive.

+Because the UpdateClass DropScript uses a list of lists, the UpdateClass.config.txt is using the JSON file format, instead of the simpler .INI file format.

+Any regular expressions in this file need to be quoted and escaped according to the JSON string encoding rules.

+E.g. if the regular expression were a string

+    a"b\cd

+In the config file it will need to be changed to become

+    "a\"b\\cd"

 ### acceptFileNameExtensions

 Optional.
 The script will ignore any files whose file name does not end in one of the listed extensions